Uncial 0233

 Uncial 0233 (in the Gregory-Aland numbering), is a Greek uncial manuscript of the New Testament.
 The manuscript paleographically had been assigned to the 8th-century.

 Description

 It contains a text of the four Gospels, on 93 parchment leaves (27 by 21 cm), with some lacunae.
 The text is written in two columns per page, 23-27 lines per page.

-It is a palimpsest, the upper text was written in a minuscule hand, it is a Lectionary 1684.
+It is a palimpsest, the upper text, Lectionary 1684, was written in a minuscule hand.
 In result the manuscript has two texts of the New Testament, and it is classified on two different lists: on the list of uncials and on the list of lectionaries.

 Text

 The Greek text of the codex is a representative of the Alexandrian text-type heavily interpolated by the Byzantine readings.
 Kurt Aland placed it in Category III (with the profile of 47^{1}, 23^{2}, 3^{1/2}, 5^{s}).